oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 ANNOVAR is an efficient software tool to utilize update-to-date information to functionally annotate genetic variants detected from diverse genomes (including human genome hg18, hg19, hg38, as well as mouse, worm, fly, yeast and many others).

-**URL**
+**More Information**

 http://annovar.openbioinformatics.org/en/latest/